 For many people, termination following prenatal diagnosis is either unacceptable or less preferable because of:

-What are the concerns associated with the use of PGD?
+What are the concerns associated with the use of PGT-A/ PGT-M?

-PGD can only be used in conjunction with IVF.
-The live birth rate for PGD is similar to the live birth rate for conventional IVF.
-Despite the relatively wide acceptance of PGD in the clinical arena, it remains a technically demanding procedure.
-It is subject to a risk of contamination and misdiagnosis, particularly when it is used for single-gene disorders.
-PGD involves the use of highly technical molecular biology techniques, and the error rates can be anywhere from 5-22%.
-While PGD is diagnostically reliable, we still advise our patients to undergo prenatal diagnosis to ensure that the pre-implantation diagnosis is accurate, and to test for any abnormalities not screened for during PGD.
+Despite the relatively wide acceptance of PGT-M in the clinical arena, it remains a technically demanding procedure.
+PGT-M involves the use of highly technical molecular biology techniques.
+Fortunately the error rates are likely to be less than 2%.
+While PGD is diagnostically reliable, we still advise all patients to undergo prenatal diagnosis (amniocentesis or CVS) to ensure that the pre-implantation diagnosis is accurate, and to test for any abnormalities not screened for during PGD.

-What are the ethical issues associated with PGD?
+What are the ethical issues associated with PGT-A/ PGT-M?

 Discarding affected embryos

-PGD involves making a decision about the fate of affected embryos prior to pregnancy, at a very early stage of development.
+PGT-A/ PGT-M involves making a decision about the fate of affected embryos prior to pregnancy, at a very early stage of development.
 This is in contrast to prenatal diagnosis, which requires a decision to be made about terminating an existing pregnancy, at a much later stage.
 For many people, discarding embryos is likely to be ethically less problematic than terminating a fetus.
-For others, both abortion and PGD may be unacceptable.
+For others, both abortion and PGT-A/ PGT-M may be unacceptable.

 Human Leukocyte Antigen (HLA) tissue typing or tissue matching is an additional step to PGD to determine if an embryo could lead to the birth of a child who is a tissue match for an ill sibling.

 For some people, HLA tissue typing raises many ethical and social questions.
 One of the most significant issues is whether people should be able to select an embryo on the basis that the child born may be the source of life saving therapies for a sibling.